microsoft/hlsl-specs/proposals/infra/INF-0005-Long-Vector-TestPlan.md

    branch of Greg's work.
 ETA of ~1 week to implement.

 # Notes
-- The 'ExecTests' (ExecutionTest.cpp) are used to generate the HLK tests (DxilConf tests)
 - Private test binaries/collateral will be shared with IHVs for validation purposes.
 This will enable IHVs to verify long vector functionality without waiting for an OS/HLK release.